GuillaumeGermain/CNN/README.md

     classifier_2.layers[0].set_weights(classifier_1.layers[0].get_weights())

-In this case, only the first layer could be transferred, due to some constaints.
+In this case, only the first layer could be transferred, due to some limits.
-1. Max Pooling has no trainable parameters, so nothing to transfer
+- Max Pooling has no trainable parameters, so nothing to transfer
-1. Flattening just flattens a rank 2 matrix into a flat vector, of course no trainable parameters.
+- Flattening just flattens a rank 2 matrix into a flat vector, of course no trainable parameters.
-1. After the new convolution block in the new model, the feature vector size reduced from 32K to 8K.
+- After the new convolution block in the new model, the feature vector size reduced from 32K to 8K.
 Dimensions differ, this layer cannot be transferred
-1. It does not make any sense to transfer the last layer as it is based on completely different layers.
+- It does not make any sense to transfer the last layer as it is based on completely different layers.

-At the end, only the first layer could be transferred.
-**But it had a positive effect.**
+At the end, only the first layer could be transferred, **but it had a positive effect.**

 I checked it by fitting the second deeper model over several epochs.
 Once with weight transfer, once without.
 - After weights transfer, the model reached quickly 82% validation accuracy and stagnated at this level
 - without transfer, the model reached quickly 79% validation accuracy and stagnated there

+# Conclusion
-It was quite interesting to see that training on a very small network and transfer just the first convolution weights could immediately increase the performance of 3%.
+It's quite interesting to see that training a very small network and just transferring its first convolution weights immediately increases the performance of 3% of the second network.
 I believe that pushing this a bit more, training longer the first model before transferring the weight would result in a better accuracy.
 Also, fitting the second model over more epochs would have increased the accuracy, but my CPU was not convenient for this.

-### Misc
-Transfer learning:
-    copy the trained weights from one NN to another Here, only the first layer can be transferred as the structures are different This is enough to already increase the performance Of course, better results would have most been reached in much less time using a decent GPU.

-    classifier_1 has 4M trainable parameters, classifier_1 only 1M although it is deeper
-    Conv2D and MaxPool decrease a lot the features volume so it compresses this amount